 VOLUNTEER CODE OF CONDUCT AND POLICIES Definition of a Volunteer A "volunteer" is anyone who performs a task at the direction of and on behalf of HistoriCorps without compensation.
 A volunteer must be officially registered by HistoriCorps prior to working on a project.
 Unless specifically stated, volunteers are not considered as "employees."
 Code of Conduct As a [...]

-VOLUNTEER WAIVER AND RELEASE HistoriCorps conducts a “hands-on” field program in historic preservation, which undertakes rehabilitation projects on buildings situated on publicly accessible lands around the country using a largely volunteer workforce.
-Since participation in such projects necessarily entails a variety of risks and dangers, as an express condition to participating as a volunteer in [...]
+HISTORICORPS VOLUNTEER WAIVER AND RELEASE OF LIABILITY Revised as of November 2019 STATEMENT OF PURPOSE HistoriCorps conducts a “hands-on” field program in historic preservation, which undertakes rehabilitation projects on buildings situated on publicly accessible lands around the country using a largely volunteer workforce.
+Since participation in such projects necessarily entails a variety of risks and [...]

 You know what's really difficult?
 Working hard in relaxing places.
 My community of preservationists and I, Bodie, are here in Southern California, the region that originally combined the words "life" and "style."
 But as my SoCal guru says, discipline beats motivation any day.
 And I have discipline - I'm built for it.
 What, you're [...]